max-mcguigan/Smile/README.md

-# Smile
+# Smile cafe?
-The starting version of the smile cafe
+optimised cafe website (very professional)?

+there are some wholesome smiley gifs on this website. please enjoy them at your own pleasure!?